sentialx/electron-global/README.md

 The [`electron-builder`](https://github.com/electron-userland/electron-builder) package is also required to successfully build an app.

 ```
-$ npm install --save-dev electron-runtime electron-builder
+$ npm install --save-dev electron-global electron-builder
 ```

 # Usage

-You need to create `electron-builder.json` file in your project directory, configure it and specify `electronDist` directory to where the `electron-runtime` generates the output (default is `./electron-runtime`).
+You need to create `electron-builder.json` file in your project directory, configure it and specify `electronDist` directory to where the `electron-global` generates the output (default is `./electron-global`).
 Example:

 ```
 {
   ...
-  "electronDist": "./electron-runtime"
+  "electronDist": "./electron-global"
   ...
 }
 ```